-I woke up early in the morning to go to the airport; I had a flight from Kathmandu to Ramechhap instead of Kathmandu to Lukla.
+I woke up early in the morning to go to the airport; I had a flight from Kathmandu to Ramechhap instead of Kathmandu to Lukla for base camp trek to Everest.
 But my clients were flying in the direct flight to Lukla from Kathmandu (Tribhuvan International Airport).
 As talked with the flight operator of Lukla I settled to fly on a helicopter.
 To be honest that was one of the great help to me.

 Took the helicopter boarding pass at the helicopter agency in Kathmandu, inside the domestic terminal of the Kathmandu airport and followed the crew of helicopter.
-4 other luxury travelers to Nepal was happier and excited for the flight.
-We got into the helicopter once the pilot said so, foreign Heli pilot was a nice guy and he was taking us through the clouds so gently and 4 luxury travelers to Nepal who were staying in Kathmandu in on the 5-star Hotel and taking a helicopter to go from one place to another place.
+4 other luxury travelers to Nepal was happier and excited for Everest base camp helicopter tour.
+We got into the helicopter once the pilot said so, foreign Helicopter pilot was a nice guy and he was flying us through the clouds so gently and 4 luxury travelers to Nepal who were staying in Kathmandu in on the 5-star Hotel and taking a helicopter to go from one place to another place.

 I was supposed to take off at the Lukla airport so I did, hand shaked and bye them for their flight to Everest base camp by helicopter.
 They flew and I walked to the airport of Lukla to wait for my clients who were taking a plane from Kathmandu to Lukla.
 Meanwhile, I called my client who was on the board at Kathmandu, in summit air and told them their flight will happen as the weather of Lukla is great so far.
 I waited in a spot where I could make a video of a plane landing in Lukla airport.
 I took some video of the plane taking off from Lukla airport, this was an interesting video clip of the shortest runway for an airstrip in a mountain of Nepal.
 Lukla airport is considered one of the dangerous airports in the world.

 On the trail I met many of my friends; it was good chatting with them.
 We took a break at Thadokoshi and stared at the blue water flowing on the river of Dudh Koshi.
-I made some videos of Everest base camp trek, I mean collected clips to make a video of Everest base camp trek.
+I made some videos of base camp trek to Everest, I mean collected clips to make a video of base camp trek to Everest.
 After walking for 4 hours we get to our destination at Phakding.

 After checking at the hotel of Phakding I had good chat with clients, took their order for the food and after dinner, I brief them about the next day for trekking from Phakding to Namche; they went to sleep and I had good chat with the owner of the hotel.